Wedding Dress Cleaning

 La Nuova specialise in the cleaning of wedding dresses!

 And, while we are located in Taranaki, we often have dresses sent to us from outside the region because of our reputation for high quality.
 We use museum quality, acid free, tissue to wrap the dresses and professionally box them for return and storage.
-Our specialist wedding dress cleaners, Alan and Janet, have over 40 years experience in the industry between them.
+Our specialist wedding dress cleaners, Alan, John and Janet, have over 80 years experience in the industry between them.

 - Please note: Avoid rubbing stains on the wedding day.
 If you spill something on your gown, blot it gently instead.
 Rubbing can damage the fabric permanently.
 As far as stain removal goes – give the drycleaner the first and best chance to remove the stains.